collective/collective.developermanual/source/templates_css_and_javascripts/css.rst

 This page has Plone-specific CSS instructions.

-In Plone, most of CSS files are managed by ``portal_css`` tool via the Zope Management Interface.
+In Plone, most CSS files are managed by the ``portal_css`` tool via the :term:`ZMI`.
 Page templates can still import CSS files directly, but ``portal_css`` does CSS file compression and merging automatically if used.